microsoft/dstoolkit-km-solution-accelerator/README.md

 __Knowledge Mining solution accelerator__

-This repository contains all the code for deploying and end-to-end Knowledge Mining solution based on Azure Cognitive Search.
+This repository contains all the code for deploying an end-to-end Knowledge Mining solution based on Azure Cognitive Search.

 It is built on top of standards Azure services like Functions, Web App Services, Congitive Services & Cognitive Search.

-It is built on the MLOps Accelerator and provides end to end training and deployment pipelines allowing quick and easy setup of CI/CD pipelines for your projects.
+It provides a deployment pipeline allowing quick and easy setup of CI/CD pipelines for your projects.

-For detailed documentation please refer to the docs section of the repo containing the solution wiki.
+For detailed documentation please refer to the __docs__ section of the repo containing the solution wiki.

 # Before you start